-The term two-phase orthodontic treatment refers to the fact that children complete two separate phases of treatment under the same orthodontist.
+The term two-phase orthodontic treatment refers to the fact that children complete two-phase treatment orthodontics separately under the same orthodontist.
 The first phase takes place while the child still has baby teeth and the second phase occurs when the same child has most of his or her permanent teeth.
 Your child’s orthodontist at Zara Dental typically uses an oral appliance for the first phase and braces during the second phase.

 Did you know that the American Association of Orthodontists (AAO) recommends that all children undergo an orthodontic evaluation at age seven?
 The main reason for this is that orthodontists can detect issues with emerging teeth and jaw development while the child still has primary teeth.
 If our orthodontist uncovers issues, your child could be a good candidate for two-phase orthodontic treatment.

 One of the biggest advantages of two-phase orthodontic treatment is that it combines straightening your child’s teeth with physical changes occurring in the jaw and face.
 This approach takes advantage of the window of opportunity to improve oral health and the aesthetics of your child’s smile during natural development.
 We agree with the AAO that early treatment is optimal since delaying treatment could require more invasive orthodontic procedures later.

 When it comes to the phases of braces, the purpose of the first phase is to promote proper jaw growth.
 This is important because the jaws need to come together correctly for the permanent adult teeth to grow in as they should.
 Fortunately, our orthodontists have the training to recognize an upper jaw that’s too wide or too narrow at an early age.
 Prompt two-phase orthodontic treatment can reduce the likelihood of your child needing permanent teeth extracted later.
 The primary goals of the first phase of treatment include: